 In support of their goal to revolutionize the viewing experience of billions of cycling fans across the globe, Dimension Data leveraged IBM Streams to analyze thousand of data points per second, from over 200 riders, across 21 days of cycling.

 The potential of embedding Quarks in connected devices, on the network edge (essentially on each bike) would enable a new style of decentralized analytics: detecting in real-time, critical race events as they happen (a major rider crash for example), rather than having to infer these events from location and speed data alone.
-With the ability to analyze data at the end point, that data stream can then be integrated with Kafka, etc. and moved directly into Hadoop for storage or Spark for analytics.
+With the ability to analyze data at the end point, that data stream can then be integrated with Kafka, etc. and moved directly into Hadoop for storage or Apache Spark for analytics.
 This will drive analytics at a never before seen velocity in enterprises.

 We live in a world of increasing complexity and speed.
 As General McChrystal described, organizations that rely solely on centralized architectures for decision making and information flow will fail.
 At IBM, we are proud to lead the decentralization of analytics, complementing centralized architectures, as a basis for Cognitive Computing.